 - Confirm that the salary they are being offered in Canada is consistent with their specialized knowledge.
 Because the salary of a specialist is typically above average, the salary offered must be above current prevailing wage levels for that occupation as determined by the officer.

-These new rules imposed in June of 2014 do not apply to individuals pursuing Intra-Company Transfers through free trade agreements with Canada, such as the North American Free Trade Agreement (NAFTA).
+These new rules imposed in June of 2014 do not apply to individuals pursuing Intra-Company Transfers through free trade agreements with Canada, such as the Canada-United-States-Mexico Agreement (CUSMA).

 FWCanada is a Montreal-based immigration law firm that provides professional legal services on Canadian immigration.
 For more tips and updates on Canadian immigration follow FWCanada on Facebook, Twitter, and Linkedin.